eLearning

 Not all types of training are created equal.

-There’s no way to prescribe what the best type of training is for every tech project, but I can say there’s one way that’s expected by most (not all) employees and one method that will save more time and money than others.
+There’s no way to prescribe the best type of training for every tech project, but I can say there’s one way expected by most (not all) employees and one method that will save more time and money than others.
 But even that method isn’t perfect (I’ll get to which one it is) and could be overkill.

 Let’s get to the different types of training that could be used for good change management for technology projects.